rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ## :roller_coaster:BUILD PLATE AND LEVELING

-Incorrect build plate leveling is one of the top reasons for print failures.
-Many posted issues invariably trace back to imperfect build plate leveling as the root cause.
+As touched on in the front matter, the printing process starts with the build plate descending into the resin vat, leaving space equal to the layer height between the build-plate and the vat's bottom FEP lining.
+An improperly leveled build-plate will cause this space to be too large or too small, leading to failed print will with harden resin stuck to the vat's bottom.

-**Make sure you take the time to level your build plate correctly.** Do not rush this step in your hurry to start printing.

-·  Once your build plate is leveled correctly and locked down tight, you do not have to relevel it anymore unless you make other adjustments that affect the build plate.

-·  Do not confuse build plate leveling with adjusting the four legs of the machine.
+Make sure you take the time to level your build plate correctly.
+Do not rush this step in your hurry to start printing, take time and get it right.
+Once your build plate is leveled correctly and locked down tight, you do not have to relevel it anymore unless you make other adjustments that affect the build plate. *Do not confuse build plate leveling with adjusting the four legs of the machine - which is leveling the machine itself.*

 **How do I level my build plate?**